Boards and Committees

 Board of Children's Ministry

-The Board of Children's Ministry partners with the Senior Minister to develop spiritual programs that stir and enrich mind and soul.
-Probing, thought-provoking Bible studies evoke lively conversation throughout the year, taking place at the church or over dinner in parishioners’ homes.
-The Board also collaborates with the Director of Children and Family Ministries to create meaningful classes that introduce Scripture and Christian beliefs to children through relevant, easy-to-understand lessons and activities that foster deeper friendships and respect for individualism.
-An outward-focused church, WCC’s Children’s Church provides hands-on opportunities for students to help others in need through food drives, baby care kit collections and other activities.
+The Board of Children's Ministry partners with the Director of Christian Formation to develop spiritual programs that stir and enrich mind and soul of all of our children.
+They create meaningful Sunday School classes that introduce Scripture and Christian beliefs to children through relevant, easy-to-understand lessons and activities that foster deeper friendships and respect for individualism.
+An outward-focused church, WCC’s Children’s Church also provides hands-on opportunities for students to help others in need.

 Board of Youth Ministry

 WCC is a place where God’s message is not just heard, but brought to life through our children and youth.
 Overseeing the educational and spiritual vitality of WCC’s youth activities, the Board of Youth Ministry develops programs with impact.
-Sunday School classes help children understand the world around them, the Bible, our Christian faith and how they can live as servants of Christ.
+Youth Ministry programs help youth understand the world around them, the Bible, our Christian faith and how they can live as servants of Christ.
 Dynamic, relevant and hands-on, WCC’s youth programs help teens come to better know God and what it means to be children of God in a needy world.
 Confirmation classes encourage youth to grow into their own faith relationship with both God and one another as they prepare to become members of the church independent of their families.
-And WCC’s flagship summer Mission Trip brings it all to life in real-world, sleeves-rolled up ministry.
+And WCC’s summer Mission Trip brings it all to life in real-world, sleeves-rolled up ministry.

 Board of Music